 It is important to note that Azure Connect uses the User Principal Name (UPN) to sync users between the local Active Directory and the Azure Active Directory.
-You could also use some other field such as the email field.
+You can also use other fields such as the email field.
 The Securly IIS server should be configured to use the same syncing field as Azure Connect.
 This will ensure that users get the correct policy.

-Securly supports Active Directory Federation Services (ADFS) authentication for onsite as well as offsite.
-There is additional configuration to allow your ADFS to be used as an offsite authentication provider.
+Securly supports Active Directory Federation Services (ADFS) authentication for on-site as well as off-site.
+There is an additional configuration to allow your ADFS to be used as an off-site authentication provider.
 Please contact email@example.com to add your server.